 - Determine the infrastructure, services, and logistics resolutions needed to support a comprehensive resource recovery program

-Staff and students can recycle the following items:
+Even if there is not a Recycling Wall nearby, staff and students can recycle the following items:

 - Paper and cardboard